OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Social-Media-Intelligence-SOCMINT.md

 ## **<u>General Social Media Tools</u>**

 - [World Social Media Platforms](https://www.osintcombine.com/world-social-media-platforms)
-  A tool from OSINTCombine that lets you search for popular social media platforms by country.
+  A tool from [@osintcombine](https://twitter.com/osintcombine) that lets you search for popular social media platforms by country.
 - [GoFindWho](https://gofindwho.com/)
   This is one of the coolest collection of online OSINT tools I have seen.
 Find people for free by phone number, name, email address, and username on Facebook and in public records.
 Created by [@netbootcamp](https://twitter.com/netbootcamp), so be sure to follow them for updates.
 - [EffectGroup](https://effectgroup.io/)